oracle-livelabs/adb/peoplesoft-zdm/11psft-mt-setup-oci/psft-mt-setup-oci.md

     ![Compute provision for PSFT](./images/compute.png "")

-## Task 2: Transfer files from on-premise PeopleSoft system to the OCI compute system
+## Task 2: Transfer files from on-premises PeopleSoft system to the OCI compute system

-1. Login as opc and sudo as root to the OCI compute system and create users,groups and directory for PeopleSoft similar to the on-premise PeopleSoft system
+1. Login as opc and sudo as root to the OCI compute system and create users,groups and directory for PeopleSoft similar to the on-premises PeopleSoft system

     Create users, groups, directories
     ```